 Important Update: On May 2, 2022, Amazon announced EPUB support for Kindle, which will also mean discontinuation of support for MOBI.
 Once all of Amazon’s Send to Kindle apps have been updated to support EPUB, we will stop distributing our books in MOBI format, which should magically make most if not all of these issues disappear!
+But until then, MOBI is the only format most people can use for Kindle apps and devices.

 Take Control books were originally distributed only in PDF format, but in 2010 we added EPUB and Mobipocket (or MOBI) formats too.
 When you order a book from us, you can download any or all of these formats, as you prefer.
 Our Device Advice page includes some thoughts on why you might choose one format over another.